4. Planning and implementation

 Outdated recommendations can still be applied if legislative amendments are taken into account.

-The Digital and Population Data Services Agency has produced several training packages on life with digital security on eOppiva, for example online training on risk management in the digital world and the ABC of data protection.
+The Digital and Population Data Services Agency has produced several training packages on digital security that are available on eOppiva, for example “Risk management in the digital world” (in Finnish) and the “ABC of data protection” (in Finnish).

 Selecting the form of data sharing and file format

-Organisations that have already opened their data have shared data as files, through APIs or using a download service.
+Data can be shared as files, through APIs, or through download services.
 The technical implementation of data sharing largely depends on the types of sharing solutions developed for the information system.
+If data from the information system can be shared through an API, the national API principles should be used in its design.
 Data in file format can be exported from the system as a batch report and/or through an API.
 APIs rarely exist in, or can be developed for, older information systems, which is why batch files may be the only option for sharing data.
-Whenever possible, the dataset should be shared in several different formats, for example offering a file in addition to an API.

 Which sharing method is suitable for each type of data?

-Sharing data as a file
+Sharing data in an open file format

 The list below contains tips for publishing different types of datasets:

-• Text data: TXT.
+• Text format data: TXT.
 The easiest and most reliable file format for publishing text files is .txt.

 • Tabular data: CSV.
 The best and easiest file format for tables is .csv (Comma-separated Values).
 CSV files can be easily created using common spreadsheet programs, including Microsoft Office Excel, by selecting csv as the file format when saving.